TesseractUnlimited/mysubs.live/client/README.md

 How to run:
 1. `npm install`
-2. `npm run dev` to run it locally
+2. `npm run dev` to run it locally on port:3000 //make sure no other service is using this port before hand